Adi Satryo

-Muhammad Adi Satryo (born 7 July 2001) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club PSIS Semarang and the Indonesia national team.
+Muhammad Adi Satryo (born 7 July 2001) is an Indonesian professional footballer who plays as a goalkeeper for Super League club Arema.

 Club career

 PSS Sleman

 Adi Satryo joined PSS Sleman from Liga 2 club PSMS Medan in March 2021 ahead of the 2021 Menpora Cup, in which he started in one match when starting goalkeeper Ega Rizky was off-duty.